 I’m a breast cancer survivor.
-Have been, for 7 years now.
-I walked out of the hospital after my final radiation treatment on Feb.
-14, 2002, and my cancer hasn’t reappeared.
-No telling if it will; in general terms, a woman with my diagnosis isn’t considered "cured" till she’s been cancer-free for 20 years.
+Have been for quite some time now.
+I walked out of the hospital 15 years ago, after my final radiation treatment, and my cancer hasn’t reappeared.
+No telling if it will; in general terms, a woman with my diagnosis isn’t considered “cured” till she’s been cancer-free for 20 years.
 But if cancer is in me, it’s hiding, or sleeping, or simply waiting.

 And you know what?
 The chance of cancer coming back doesn’t bother me.
 I’ve long since made my peace with this disease.
-I’m taking drugs to hold it at bay; but in the end, it’s a coin flip.
+I took drugs for almost 10 years to hold it at bay; but in the end, it’s a coin flip.
 Just like getting cancer in the first place was a simple matter of drawing the short straw, statistically speaking.

-As an expert patient on this site, I read a lot of your stories, and respond to most of the questions in the Q & A section.
-And the underlying feeling so many of you have is this: "I’m scared."
+As an expert patient on this site, I’ve read a lot of your stories.
+And the underlying feeling so many of you have is this: “I’m scared.”
 Afraid of this lump in my breast.
 Frightened of chemo.
 Terrified cancer will come back.

 Fear is eviscerating.
 It eats away at you, casting its aching pall over everything you do.
 But it’s also unnecessary, a total opt-out.
 And that’s something cancer taught me.